rdmorganiser/rdmorganiser.github.io/en/outreach.md

 *Jochen Klar*
 [Abstract](https://www.ag2016.de/PDF/S5-63.pdf), [Slides](https://escience.aip.de/ag2016/klar_AG2016.pdf)

-At FH Potsdam, the project collaborated with a one semester course for master students of Information Science.
+At [Potsdam University of Applied Sciences (FHP)](http://www.fh-potsdam.de/), the project collaborated with a one semester course for master students of Information Science.
 In winter semester 2015/2016 students from a project course did coursework on various aspects associated with the project and wrote the following term papers:

 * **Datenmanagementpläne.
 Eine Bestandsübersicht. / Data management plans.
 An overview.**
 *Marcus Heinrich, Martin Heger*